xoelop/nlp-lambda-example/src/README.md

 ```

 # Deploying it
-Delete `zappa_settings.json` and create one from scratch if you want, or change the S3 bucket name in the JSON provided
+Delete `zappa_settings.json` and create one from scratch if you want, or change the S3 bucket name in the JSON provided.
+I used different buckets to store the models and the lambda code but you can probably use the same one.

 Then, do `zappa deploy dev` and it should be deployed in a couple minutes